Accounting | Law | Marketing & Public Relations | Media | Legends

 The WABE radio host was the wife of Mayor Maynard Jackson and helped prepare the city for the 1988 Democratic National Convention and the 1996 Olympic Games.

-Under Johnson’s leadership, the Los Angeles Times received six Pulitzer Prizes.
-As president of CNN, he worked closely with founder Ted Turner to pioneer the 24-hour news cycle.
+Under Johnson’s leadership, the Los Angeles Times won six Pulitzer Prizes.
+As CNN president, he worked with founder Ted Turner to pioneer the 24-hour news cycle.

 The Pulitzer-winning author is now a professor in Emory’s Creative Writing Program.
 He coauthored The Race Beat.